vendia/examples/approaches/bulk-data-loading/README.md

 </p>

 # Bulk Data Loading
 In cases where a Vendia Share [Universal Application](https://www.vendia.net/product#universal-apps) (Uni) integrates with or replaces an existing operational system, it's often necessary to load the Uni with a substantial amount of historical data.
-Historical data often takes many forms, but one common form is a single, very large Comma Separated Value (CSV) file.
+Historical data often takes many forms, but one common form is a single, large Comma Separated Value (CSV) file.

-This example demonstrates how to load a large data set into Vendia Share, using several techniques:
+This example assumes a Retailer wants an existing Inventory loaded as quickly and simply as possible.
+It demonstrates how to generate and load a large data file into Vendia Share, using several techniques:

+* **Generating Inventory Records into a Large CSV File** - Not Vendia Share specific, but it's helpful to start from a known CSV file format
-* **Extracting Records from a Large CSV File** - Working with a small subset of a very large CSV file
+* **Extracting Inventory Records from a Large CSV File** - Taking the large CSV file and batching its contents
-* **Batching GQL Mutations** - Creating a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) for every record in the CSV file, and combining multiple GQL mutations into a single HTTP request
+* **Forming Batched GQL Mutations** - Creating a [GraphQL mutation](https://graphql.org/learn/queries/#mutations) for every record in the CSV file, and combining multiple operations into a single GQL mutation
-* **Concurrently Executing GQL Requests** - Invoking Vendia Share's GQL API concurrently, resulting in multiple HTTP requests each containing multiple GQL mutations
+* **Concurrently Executing HTTP Requests** - Invoking Vendia Share's GQL API concurrently, resulting in multiple HTTP requests, each containing multiple GQL mutations per request

 These techniques can be applied individually or combined to address the challenge of loading a large data set into Vendia Share.

 ## Step 0 - Prerequisites
 This example requires a minimal set of dependencies.
 Before getting started with this example, you'll first need to: